Week 12 NFL anytime touchdown scorer picks, back Ashton Jeanty to score

-Week 12 NFL anytime touchdown scorer picks, odds: Ashton Jeanty among best bets for anytime TD scorer bets
+Week 12 NFL anytime touchdown scorer odds, picks: Ashton Jeanty among best bets for anytime TD scorer bets

 The SportsLine Machine Learning Model has locked in its top Week 12 NFL anytime TD picks for players like Ashton Jeanty, Tee Higgins and Mark Andrews

-While much of the focus around the Bengals this week has been the uncertainty of the quarterback situation, one person who won't be on the field has been cemented since the start of the week -- and that's star wide receiver Ja'Marr Chase.
-With the Cincinnati WR1 suspended following a spitting incident last week with Jalen Ramsey, Tee Higgins rises to that WR1 spot.
-And with Higgins catching passes from Joe Flacco, he should be in line for a heavy target share and given the Bengals' offensive success the majority of the season, the SportsLine Machine Learning Model has Higgins as one of its top picks for Week 12 anytime TD scorer bets at +120 odds at online sports betting sites.
+With Ja'Marr Chase suspended following a spitting incident last week with Jalen Ramsey, Tee Higgins rises to that WR1 spot in Cincinnati's offense.
+And with Higgins catching passes from Joe Flacco, he should be in line for a heavy target share, and given the Bengals' offensive success the majority of the season, the SportsLine Machine Learning Model has Higgins as one of its top picks for Week 12 anytime TD scorer bets at +120 odds at online sports betting sites.
 The model also has a few other top picks for Week 12 anytime touchdown scorer bets, including Raiders running back Ashton Jeanty and Ravens tight end Mark Andrews to cash for Week 12 anytime TD scorer bets.
+Jeatny's over/under for total rushing yards on Sunday is 57.5.

 Targeting anytime touchdown bets is one way to approach Week 12 NFL betting at online sports betting sites.
 With NFL props available for almost every player in every game at sportsbooks, the SportsLine Machine Learning Model can help you find value to add to your Week 12 NFL picks.
 It can also help new users take advantage of sportsbook promos like the latest Fanatics Sportsbook promo code CBSFAN, which allows new users to bet and get up to $2,000 in No Sweat Bets in FanCash.